 - Scented candles and room fresheners can be asthma triggers.
 Use battery-operated candles to light up luminaries or jack-o'-lanterns.

-- Dry ice and fog machines help set a spooky mood, but both can make breathing difficult, even for those without asthma.
+- Dry ice and fog machines help set a spooky mood, but both can make breathing difficult, even for people without asthma.

 - Spooky drinks or treats made with liquid nitrogen or dry ice may trigger asthma in sensitive people.

 - Being scared can be a fun Halloween tradition, but strong emotions like fear or excitement can be asthma triggers.
 You may choose to avoid scary situations.
 Always ensure your child takes all of their asthma medicines as prescribed.

 - Running from house to house while trick-or-treating or playing active games can trigger exercise-induced asthma.
-Be sure to follow your doctor's instructions about pre-treating before exercise.
+Be sure to follow your doctor's instructions about pre-treating before physical activity.

 - A crisp fall night can expose you to dramatic changes in temperature, especially if you are going from a warm environment to a cold one.
-Wear a scarf over your mouth and nose to help reduce the effects of the cold air.
+Wear a face mask if your costume doesn’t have one to help reduce the effects of the cold air.